Unstoppable Force - 1987 - Combat

 Cyriis had approached Profus and Robb.
 Shortly after the formation, the Los Angeles-based band opened for Slayer and signed with Combat Records.
 This based on the 144,000 Gone demo of 1984.
 After the debut, the new line-up (Kilfelt was off to work on Holy Terror) recorded the Mad Locust Rising MLP.
 At this point, Dave Mustaine of Megadeth invited Cyriis to audition for the vocalist slot for his band.
 In 1987 the band moved to Florida ostensibly to be closer to the Bermuda Triangle.
 The move left some members back in California and it was a newer line-up that toured Europe with Overkill and Anthrax.
 Guitarist James Murphy was on the road with the band (and Cyriis' mom), an event which left him traumatized; for years denying his involvement in the band.

 Rumour had it that Combat finally snapped after Cyriis was caught in an S&M episode with a roadie.
 After a few follow-up bands, Cyriis disappeared and even the reformed line-up's best efforts years later could not locate him.
 The band reformed in 1998 by Juan and Chuck.
 Believing Cyriis is not in the solar system any longer, the band signed to Candlelight Records and issued a new album in 2000 - complete with a extra terrestrial cover art! - only to hear from Cyriis' lawyer.
+Following pressure from original vocalist John Cyriis, Agent Steel was called Masters Of Metal in 2001.
 In the meanwhile the band had celebrated its return by performing at the Wacken Open Air Festival.
 The band's new singer, Bruce Hall, was introduced to the band by Bernie Versailles who had worked with the vocalist in the past.
 In the ensuing year, the band had to change its moniker due to legal pressure.

 Cyriis re-emerged in 2002 with the exotic speed metal band Stellar Seed (originally dubbed Outer-Gateways) from Florida.
 He went under the Max Havlock name now.
 Simultaneously Stellar Seed contacted Metallian to deny John Camps to be the actual civil name for the former Agent Steel singer.
 According to this contact, the man's given name is Max Havlock.
 Order Of The Illuminati readied a new album for 2003 with drummer Rigo Amezcua, original drummer Chuck Profus having left the business earlier that year.
 In the meanwhile, Order Of The illuminati had reached a settlement with Cyriis allowing them to use the name Agent Steel once again.
 As part of the settlement, Cyriis issued a statement endorsing the new line-up.